normalize/normalize.github.io/docs/proxy.md

-These are the specifications for https://nlz.io as well as any [normalize-proxy](https://github.com/normalize/proxy.js).
+This is the public HTTP API for https://nlz.io as well as any [normalize-proxy][proxy].
+If you're interested in setting up your own proxy, consult the [normalize-proxy repository][proxy].

 ### URL Structure